ZaheerK-pro/todo-application/README.md

 # makeToDo's -> ToDo List Application

 ## Description
-A simple React app for task writings.
+A simple React app for task writing.

 ## Instructions to Run Locally
 1. Clone the repository: